Land Municipality

 Land is a former municipality in the old Oppland county, Norway.
 The municipality existed from 1838 until its dissolution in 1847.
 The area is now divided between Nordre Land Municipality and Søndre Land Municipality.
 The administrative centre was the village of Fluberg.
 The municipality encompassed the whole area of the historical district of Land.

-History
+Prior to its dissolution in 1847, the 1684 km2 municipality had a population of about 9,199.
+The municipality's population density was 5.5 PD/km2.

+General information

 The municipality of Land was established on 1 January 1838 (see Formannskapsdistrikt law).
 The municipality was not long-lived.
-In 1847, the municipality was divided into the two municipalities of Nordre Land (population: 4,595) and Søndre Land (population: 4,604).
+In 1847, the municipality was divided into Nordre Land Municipality (population: 4,595) and Søndre Land Municipality (population: 4,604).